dial9-rs/dial9-rs.github.io/content/blog/principles-for-fast-tokio-applications.md

 #### Yield more frequently to optimize for latency

-Low latency across many requests requires fairness.
-If you monopolize a worker while serving one class of request, you will increase latency for other requests.
+Low latency across many requests requires fairness between connections.

-For example, [Tokio's mini-Redis](https://github.com/rcoh/tokioconf-2026-workshop/tree/f1a198165a112e990760e32c4cb0cfa7af17bb38/exercises/mini-redis) supports request pipelining.
-Without modification, it will process an entire pipelined block before handling another request.
-This happens because `read_frame()` remains ready while buffered frames are available, so the loop does not yield back to the runtime.
+Consider Redis (or any application that supports request pipelining).
+A naive implementation will read data directly off the connection while more data is available.
+If requests are pipelined though, that data is going to be `Ready` for the entire pipelined request all at once.
+This creates both long polls and unfairness between clients.

 Throughput is largely unchanged: the same number of requests are processed.
 Latency, however, changes dramatically because one entire pipeline can wait behind another.
 Explicitly yielding after each request can reduce latency by roughly 10× in this example.
 You can do even better by yielding only after several consecutive immediately-ready reads.